-Table 8 depicts the percentage of deaths within various support types over a seven year period of time.
+Table 8 depicts the percentage of deaths within various support types over an eight year period of time.

 Although there is some variability, the percentage of DDS deaths that occur in SNF's and CLA's is greater than other settings.
-For example as compared with individuals that live with their family or those who receive individualized supports.